scottrobertson/awesome-ynab/README.md

 - [Amazon YNAB Sync](https://github.com/GraysonCAdams/amazon-ynab-sync) A mailbox watcher that automatically updates YNAB Amazon.com transaction memos with the Amazon item names

 - [Amazon Gappscript YNAB Sync](https://github.com/samdenty/ynab-amazon-gappscript-sync) Auto splits YNAB transactions into itemized breakdowns with memos of product names.
 Uses gappscript which can run in the cloud on gmail servers.

+- [GoCardless to Ynab Sync (Azure Hosted)](https://github.com/NikolaInvernizzi/GoCardlessToYnabSync) A low cost (~8 cents/month) Azure hosted Sync between GoCardless(Free, 2,500+ banks) and YNAB using Azure Functions written in .NET/C# and CosmosDB.
+(May require some technical knownledge to host or edit the code to fit the transaction it receives from your bank)

 ### Submit a Project